hstoreinteractive/TheHSI-Remote-Script-Update-System/README.md

-# HSI Remote Script Update System
+# TheHSI Remote Script Update System

 ### The remote_update Package only works under Windows at the Moment
 ### The Update Script works on most common Platforms